College of Pharmacy and Health Sciences

 Master of Physician Assistant Studies

-The College of Pharmacy and Health Sciences offers a master of physician assistant studies (MPAS) degree for those completing the requirements of the physician assistant (PA) program.
-Physician assistants are well-recognized and highly sought-after members of the health care team.
-Working within a health care team, PAs provide diagnostic and therapeutic patient care in virtually all specialties and settings.
-They take patient histories, perform physical examinations, order laboratory and diagnostic studies, develop patient treatment plans, participate in surgery, and provide patient education.
-In all 50 states, PAs have the authority to write prescriptions.
+The College of Pharmacy and Health Sciences offers a Master of Physician Assistant Studies (MPAS) degree for those completing the requirements of the physician assistant (PA) program.
+PAs are well-recognized and highly sought-after members of the healthcare team.
+Working interdependently with physicians, PAs practice medicine and value team-based care in virtually all medical specialties and settings.
+In all 50 states, PAs have the authority to prescribe medications.

-PAs practice in all specialty fields; 24 percent of all PAs provide primary care services, especially in family and general internal medicine.
-A significant majority of PAs will work in specialty care.
-Their job descriptions are as diverse as physicians, and also may include nonclinical roles such as medical education, health administration, and research.
-While these positions do not necessarily involve patient care, they depend on a strong clinical knowledge base.
+PAs practice in all specialty fields; 28 percent of all PAs provide primary care services, especially in family and general internal medicine.
+Their job descriptions are diverse, and they serve in both clinical and nonclinical roles.
+While these nonclinical positions do not involve patient care, they depend on a strong clinical knowledge base.

 The MPAS curriculum is 24 consecutive months designed to provide an understanding of the knowledge, skills, and attitudes used as a physician assistant.
-The first 12 months of the MPAS program are devoted to didactic studies in the basic medical, clinical, and behavioral sciences, and the remaining 12 months are largely focused on the clinical experiences in primary care, medical, and surgical specialties.
+The first 12 months of the MPAS program are devoted to didactic studies in the basic medical, clinical, and behavioral sciences, and the remaining 12 months are largely focused on the clinical experiences in primary care and medical and surgical specialties.